-Agriculture is a significant component of the Town of Dewey's landscape, and the town's plan for agricultural resources is to preserve agricultural lands and the right to farm while also allowing for planned development.
+Unlike many other towns in Burnett County, agriculture is not a significant component of the Town of Jackson's landscape.
+The town's plan for agricultural resources is to preserve agricultural lands and the right to farm while also allowing for planned development.
+Although agriculture does not occupy a large amount of land in the Town of Jackson, it is still necessary to plan for its use.
 Higher density residential development is planned on lands that are less suitable for agricultural use.
 Lower density development would be allowed on lands critical to the town's agricultural base.
 Key components and considerations of the town's approach include establishing a maximum lot size in certain areas, limiting major subdivisions to planned growth areas, encouraging conservation land division design, establishing site planning guidelines, and potentially revising the zoning map that applies to the town.
 The town also plans to explore the creation of a purchase of development rights (PDR) or purchase of conservation easement (PACE) program in cooperation with Burnett County.